President | Director

 His work fighting dams impelled Kent into law school at the University of Illinois, where he graduated in 1979.
 From there, his heart having been forever captured by the Ozarks, he promptly moved to its foothills, buying a small farm on Mill Creek in Phelps County, Missouri, where he lives today.
 Kent often marvels that, where he was born, you can be ankle-deep in water and not see your toes, but you can go neck deep in dirt and not find a rock.
 He now lives in a reverse world.

 Kent practiced law in Rolla for thirty-five years as an owner and managing partner of the law firm Williams, Robinson, Rigler & Buschjost.
-From there, he “retired” in 2013 to become CEO, President, and Chief Legal Officer for Phelps County Bank, roles he continues in now.
+From there, he “retired” in 2013 to become CEO, President, and Chief Legal Officer for Phelps County Bank.
+He stepped down as CEO and President at the end of 2020 but continues as the bank's Chief Legal Officer.
 Kent is proud that his bank remains the only one in the country that is owned 100% by its employees.
 He remains of counsel to the law firm he founded in 1980.

 With his wife Maureen, Kent enjoys beekeeping, hiking, and playing in the creek with frequently visiting grandchildren.
 He considers himself truly blessed to live in a community with such precious resources, surrounded by others who care.
 The Mill Creek Valley will be his final home and resting place.